What is it?

 Honestly, there's a lot to like about Peerfly.
 They are the #1 CPA network and you can see why.
 Their website is much easier to use than other networks'.
 They have more offers to choose from and they have a forum for their member's.
 Is CPA not for you?
 Try these affiliate networks.

 One of the great things about Peerfly is that they promote tracking.
 In any business, online or off, tracking your efforts is crucial to success.
 Peerfly not only promotes serious tracking, they offer you tools and information to help you.

 The tools they offer are known as, tracking IDs.
 In the image below you can see the tool that lets you create them.

 Tracking IDs allow you to create special links that are unique to you.
-That way you know which links are producing results (actions or sales), and which ones aren't.
-The best thing is that Peerfly allows you create custom tracking IDs on the fly.
-And they let you create new ones for every offer.
+That way you know which links are producing results (actions or sales), and which ones aren't so you can optimize conversions.

 User Friendly Website

 Like I said earlier, Peerfly's website is really easy to use.
 This might not sound important, but it is.
 An affiliate network's website has lots of moving parts.

 There's offers to look through, important industry notifications, payment information and a lot more.
 You can look at other networks — like the one below — and see how much easier it is to find your way around at Peerfly.